 - Professional liability / Errors and omissions

 - Commercial crime insurance

-A Business Owner’s Policy covers many of the risks that all businesses share and the coverage it provides is relevant for almost every organization.
-However, not all companies may qualify for a Business Owner’s Policy, as it is a package specifically designed for smaller businesses.
-If your business has the following characteristics, you may be a good candidate for a BOP:
+A Business Owner’s Policy covers many of the risks that all businesses share and the coverage it provides is relevant for almost every organization, whether you offer professional services or sell goods.
+However, larger companies may qualify for a Business Owner’s Policy, as it is a package specifically designed for smaller businesses.
+If your business has the following characteristics, you may meet the coverage requirements and be a good candidate for a BOP:

 - Has a physical location, which may be home-based or outside of the home

 - Most of your business is conducted on your business premises

 - Makes less than $5-$10 million in sales (this figure may vary depending on the insurer)